 On or Before the end of the Tenure of the government, the Election commission of India announces the election dates of the state or centre depending on the tenure.
 The election is usually held in phases due to our enormous population and limited resources.
 The election commission usually posts teachers as the Administrator of a poll booth.
 There are multiple polling booths, they usually are divided based on the part number of the constituent assembly.
 Each part number has a different booth.
 But the voter list prepared by the Election commission is based on the assembly not the part number of the booths.

-Voters have to go to their specified polling booth to give a vote between 7 am to 6 pm on the election date.
+Voters have to go to their specified polling booth to give vote between 7 am to 6 pm on the election date.
 They need to show their voter id card to the outer desk for entry and then go inside to the officer sitting there and follow a small procedure then choose the candidate in the Electronic voting machine by pressing the button next to it to vote for their desired candidate’s party.
 The voter also has the right to choose the option of NOTA which was added post-2006 machines.
 The voting process as in the phases can last up to 1 month and the count can last for a few days.

 Voting rights for prisoners

-Indians does not allow prisoners, undertrial, detainees and convicts alike the right to vote in India; only the ones out on bail have the right to vote.
+Indians do not allow prisoners, undertrial, detainees and convicts alike the right to vote in India; only the ones out on bail have the right to vote.
 The Supreme court in a judgement to a petition has stated the reason why they can’t allow the convicts the right to vote.

 It was because that would require Large police force deployment and enhanced security arrangements had to be done just to allow them to vote.
 They also said that there is a reason why they are prisons, to keep the criminal separate from elections we have to take these steps.